Dark Skies: The Hive

 The series depicts the Hive as an alien species who are covertly invading Earth.
 They are a parasitic race of small multilegged, spider-like beings that can take control of host bodies, by attaching themselves to the brain.
 They do this by entering through orifices on the head, commonly the mouth, though they are also shown to enter by squeezing through the nose and ears, with great discomfort to the host.
 Due to the way they attach themselves to the brain's ganglion regions, the series' protagonists dub the creatures "Ganglions".

 Various stages from Alpha to Delta occur that show varying degrees of the infection.
 Initial symptoms of take-over include drastic mood swings, behavioral abnormalities, and nervous breakdowns, as the parasite adjusts to taking control of the person's mind.
 Past medical records of a nervous breakdown are a tell-tale sign that someone may have been taken over.
 The Gamma and Delta stages are where the Hive organism takes total control over the host, which becomes nothing more than a shell for the invading organism.

 Not all humans make acceptable hosts for the Ganglions.
 Due to certain genetic factors, a few humans are incompatible with the Ganglions' biology; these have been dubbed "Throwbacks".
-Several cases occur where a group of people were abducted and taken over by Ganglion parasites, but a Throwback in the group was not infected and simply returned, often because killing them would be too conspicuous.
+In several cases, a group of people are abducted and taken over by Ganglion parasites, but a Throwback in the group is not infected and simply returned, often because killing them would be too conspicuous.
 Captured Ganglion parasites have been injected with the blood of Throwbacks, causing them to die in agony.
 The Hive is running various experiments to try to either eliminate Throwbacks or develop more humans who are easier to control, such as growing cloned human babies in cows.

 Some time ago, the Ganglions invaded an advanced alien race, dubbed the "Greys"—the typical depiction of a Roswell Grey alien.
 The Greys were a race not unlike humans, though they possessed technology making them capable of interstellar travel.
 The Ganglion parasites invaded them in much the same way that they are trying to invade Earth now, and by the time they realized what was happening, it was too late.
 Thus, the "Grey aliens" seen abducting humans are really just as much a slave race or "shells" for the Ganglions as the infected humans are.

 The Hive's language, Thhtmaa, was developed by University of California, Los Angeles, graduate student Matt Pearson.
 Pearson went on to become a professor of linguistics at Reed College.

 When the Ganglions were evolving, apparently before they took over other animals as hosts, they had a natural predator — slug-like creatures called "buzz worms".
 They have actually brought samples of the buzz worms along with them with their ships, using them as a particularly gruesome means of executing their own kind.